 We want to convince ourselves that there was something specific in their lives that makes them different from us.
 “Oh, that it explains it,” we might say, “they had a horrific childhood,” or “they came from a ______ background.”
 We feel relieved, why?
 Because we’re not like that, we had a good childhood, didn’t come from ______ background.
 We can’t be like them.

-When the Boston Marathon bombings occurred and the bombers were identified, the press and social media immediately focused on how different they were.
-How they were born in another country and raised in another culture, ah, relief, they aren’t really like us.
+When the horrific acts occurred on 9/11, the press, social media, and even ourselves, we immediately focused on how different they were from us.
+How they were born in another country, raised in another culture, perhaps from another religion, ah, they aren’t like us.

->

-> I would encourage the opposite.
+I would encourage the opposite.
 Look for our similarities.
 Look for how much we are just like them.
 Look for how many traits of their humanity we also have.
 The most powerful step towards decreasing violence is to acknowledge our capacity for violence.
 The most powerful step towards increasing compassion and love is to acknowledge our capacity for love and compassion.